 Really, only 360mm AIO coolers outperform it.
 If you want an air cooler that can handle any consumer CPU on the market, you might find one to match the Noctua flagship, but you won’t find anything that truly beats it.

 The NH-P1 is built for a specific purpose.
 Fans of quiet computing will love it.
-If you sleep near your PC or run a lounge room media centre, the NH-P1 will go a long way to ensuring that your PC is truly silent.
-Clearly it's not meant for everyone though.
+If you sleep near your PC or run a lounge room media center, the NH-P1 will ensure that your PC is truly silent.
+Clearly, it's not meant for everyone, though.

 CPU air cooler FAQ

 Anyone looking at picking a cooler for their rig asks this question: Air or water cooling?
 Water cooling tends to be viewed as the premium solution, but air cooling remains perfectly viable unless you’re into heavy overclocking with higher core count CPUs.
 Air coolers are generally cheaper, more reliable and simpler.
 Yes, they can be bulky relative to an AIO but radiators are also bulky and require large cases too.
 With air coolers you don’t have to worry about the (admittedly very small) possibility of leaks or pump failure.
 Noise levels are highly dependent on the fans used but if you choose wisely, there’s no reason an air cooler won’t be as quiet or even quieter than an AIO due to the lack of pump whir.

 Are CPU air coolers effective?